hinoshiba/giss/README.md

 # other

 ## Redmine
-* The Redmine is transforming expressions.(redmineは表現を変換しています。)
+* The Redmine is transforming expressions.
 	* A 'Category' is 'Label'
 	* A 'Tracker' is 'Milestone'
 	* A 'Project' is 'Repository'
 * For each status ('closed' and 'open'), automatically obtain and automatically input the top of the GUI setting.
-* (各ステータス（'closed' と 'open'）については、GUI設定の先頭を自動的に取得して自動的に入力します。)

-## Services you want to respond to...(対応したいサービス)
+## Services you want to respond to...

 * Gitlab
 * Gogs